GDPR Age of Consent Isn't Child's Play

 The world of data protection is a minefield filled with legal and compliance professionals who can debate the topics and intricacies of such for hours on end.
 Yet under GDPR, we allow children as young as 13 to make decisions regarding their data protection.

-What is the need for parental intervention?
+Is there a need for parental intervention?

 Clearly, there is still a need for parental intervention.
 Parents need to provide some guidance to their children at least.
 Interestingly enough, parents do intervene when it comes to financial matters, like choosing whether to provide or withhold their consent on child bank accounts and trust funds.